WebexCC-SA/US_LTRCCT-2296/docs/coreLab5.md

 >
 > Text-to-Speech Message: <copy>Happy second Tuesday of the month!
 We are closing our office early every second Tuesday of the month over the summer so that our team can spend time with their families.
 Please call back tomorrow. </copy>
 >
-> Delete the Override node edge connector between BusinessHours saf ClosedMessage
+> Delete the Override node edge connector between BusinessHours and ClosedMessage
 >
 > Connect the Override node edge connector to this node
 >